HealthCatalyst/healthcareai-py/docs/deploy.md

 Only if you've already completed these steps:

 -   You've found a model work that works well on your data
--   You've created a column called InTestWindowFLG (or something similar), where 'Y' denotes rows that need a prediction and 'N' for rows that train the model.
 -   You've created the SQL table structure to receive predictions

 For classification predictions: